intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	This is a simple interface to trigger memory reclaim in the target cgroup.

-	This file accepts a single key, the number of bytes to reclaim.
-	No nested keys are currently supported.

 	Example::

 	  echo "1G" > memory.reclaim

-	The interface can be later extended with nested keys to configure the reclaim behavior.
-For example, specify the type of memory to reclaim from (anon, file, ..).

 	Please note that the kernel can over or under reclaim from the target cgroup.
 If less bytes are reclaimed than the